Answers to your frequently asked questions about Doctors Without Borders/Médecins Sans Frontières (MSF), its principles, and its programs.

-How long has MSF been in the US?
+How long has MSF been in the United States?

 MSF-USA was established in 1990 by the French section.
 They wanted to have a presence in the US in order to expand their international fundraising, recruitment, and advocacy (New York was chosen because of its proximity to the UN and media).
-The US office has since expanded their role in field operations and is now managing programs in Sudan, South Sudan, Chad, and Ethiopia.
+The US office has since expanded their role in field operations and is now managing programs in Colombia, Haiti, Liberia, Somaliland, and South Sudan.

 Is MSF based in France?